stampit-org/stampit/README.md

 Create objects from reusable, composable behaviors.
 Stampit uses [three different kinds of prototypal OO](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/) to let you inherit behavior in a way that is much more powerful and flexible than classical OO.

+Looking for a deep dive into prototypal OO, stamps, and the Two Pillars of JavaScript?
+[Learn JavaScript with Eric Elliott](ericelliottjs.com).

 ## Status

 **Stable,** in production use with millions of monthly users.
 There will be no breaking changes in the 1.x line.